marko1223/cypressE2E/README.md

 ## Workflow

+* Folder /results/scrennshots/videos with result will be created after first run
 * PageObject folder contains .js files with locators,functions and verifications which are used in tests.
 * Test folder contains currently 1 suite with 3 tests.
 * Test calling functions from PageObject and in communication with them execute test.